How to plant Nepeta

 How to plant

-- Plant with the roots submerged and with the top of the root system with buds just level with the soil surface.
-Any shoots or leaves which have emerged already should be left exposed above the soil surface.
+— Plant bare roots with the entire root system submerged below the soil.
+The top of the root system should show small buds which should be just level with the soil surface.
+If supplied later in spring, any shoots or leaves which have emerged already should be left exposed above the soil surface.

-- Grow them on in a sheltered area outside.
-They can be transplanted into suitable growing positions after 2-4 months or once growth is established and the plants easily come out of the temporary pots with the soil held together by the roots.
+— Grow bare roots on in their pots in a sheltered area outside.
+They can be transplanted into suitable growing positions after 2-4 months or once growth is established and the plants easily come out of the temporary pots with the soil intact.

-- When planting into the garden, choose a sunny position with free-draining soil.
-Ensure the area is dug over and cleared of weeds first.
+— When transplanting into the garden, choose a sunny position with free-draining soil.
+Ensure the area is dug over and cleared of weeds before planting.

-- Keep space clear around the young plant and ensure neighbouring plants or weeds are not overcrowding it.
+— Keep space clear around the young plant and ensure neighbouring plants or weeds are not smothering or in competition with it.

 — Nepeta is hardy to around -15C and does not require winter protection in most areas.